margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Boots ##
 These boots of mine.
 They've really been everywhere. <br>
 They've walked down many roads. <br>
-They've dug themselves into the dirt. <br>
+They've dug their heels into the dirt. <br>
 Can't you see?
 They've really been worn. <br>

 These worn-down boots.
 They've traveled the world. <br>